Electrical Flows for Polylogarithmic Competitive Oblivious Routing: Introduction

 This reduction in the support of the convex combination also has an important implication for the construction time, and in particular for the parallel depth of the construction.
 The state of the art for constructing tree based oblivious routing schemes (with a polylogarithmic guarantee on the competitive ratio) is the multiplicative weights update method~\cite{AHK12}.
 One iteration computes a low stretch spanning tree in time $\tO(m)$ and updates weights/distances on edges.
 This results in depth $\tO(m)$ and work $\tO(m^2)$ for computing $O(m)$ trees.
+R\"acke, Shah and T\"aubig~\cite{RST14} obtained a near-linear time algorithm for computing a single tree flow sparsifiers with quality $O(\log^{4} n)$.
+While their construction can be adapted to an $O(\log^{4} n)$ competitive oblivious routing scheme, the best-known efficient implementations of such a scheme require at least quadratic time in the size of the network.

 We use the multiplicative weights update method with electrical flows.
 One iteration computes a set of resistances/conductances that is good on average for the current edge-weights and updates weights for the next iteration.
 We show that by using matrix sketching we can implement one iteration in time $\tO(m)$ as in the tree case.
 Because electrical flows minimizes the $\ell_2$-squared norm of the flow values, we can show that we only require $O(\sqrt{m})$ iterations to obtain a good oblivious routing scheme.
-This results in depth $\tO(\sqrt{m})$ and work $\tO(m^{3/2})$ for computing the convex combination of electrical flows.\footnote{Note that computing the routing tables for quickly determining the outgoing edge from the header of a packet adds additional work for tree-based and electrical-flow-based routing.
+This results in depth $\tO(\sqrt{m})$ and work $\tO(m^{3/2})$ for computing the convex combination of electrical flows\footnote{Note that computing the routing tables for quickly determining the outgoing edge from the header of a packet adds additional work for tree-based and electrical-flow-based routing.
 For tree based routing this can be done with work $\tO(n^2)$ per tree and depth $\tO(1)$.
 For electrical flow based routing the work is $\tO(mn)$ per flow with depth $\tO(1)$.
-See Section~\ref{sec:repPRAM}.}
+See Section~\ref{sec:repPRAM}.}.

 We show that our techniques also apply to oblivious routing measured with respect to the $\ell_1$-norm of loads on the edges, where we obtain a competitive ratio of $O(\log^2n)$ with $O(\sqrt{m})$ electrical flows.
-See Section~\ref{sec:l1} for details.
+See \cref{sec:l1} for details.